shahzaibgujjar1/shahzaibgujjar1/README.md

 ## 4. The Results 📈
 After 30 days of optimization and scaling the winning "Calming" creative:

-"I A/B tested 5 different variations.
-The following copy had the highest Click-Through-Rate (CTR) because it tapped into the owner's emotion:"

 | Metric | Result |
 | :--- | :--- |